Ignalina/kafka-connect-iceberg-sink/README.md

-# Revivial of the excelent Kafka Connect Iceberg Sink
+# Revivial of the excellent Kafka Connect Iceberg Sink

 Compiled and test (ing atm) for:
 * Kafka 3.9.1